Last Updated on October 11, 2021 by Anne-Marie

-Why I like adding protein powder to a berry smoothie
+Why I like adding Orgain Protein Powder to a berry smoothie

-My son wrestles, so a berry smoothie with protein powder is part of his healthy eating routine and helps him stay in his weight class.
+My son wrestles, so a berry smoothie with Orgain Protein Powder is part of his healthy eating routine and helps him stay in his weight class.

-I like adding protein powders to berry smoothies, because the added protein makes smoothies more satisfying and staves off hunger between meals.
+I like adding Orgain protein powders to berry smoothies, because the added protein makes smoothies more satisfying and staves off hunger between meals.

 I have a food sensitivity to whey, so I can’t use whey based protein powders since they give me a tummy ache.